Get a free consultation

 The investment bank needed some help

 It was a Thursday evening.
-The phone rang in the office.
-One of the big international banks was on the line.
+The phone rang.
+A big international bank was calling.
+The CEO and CFO of MoneySupermarket.com has just presented their roadshow pitch to the bank’s sales team, and it was not good.
 They needed some help.
-The CEO and CFO of MoneySupermarket.com has just presented their roadshow pitch to the bank’s sales team, and it was not good.

-The banker wondered if we could help.
-But there was a small problem: today was Thursday and the roadshow started on Monday.
+But there was a small problem: today was Thursday and the IPO roadshow started on Monday.

 A transformed IPO roadshow presentation

-By the end of Friday they were transformed.
-While the underlying story was the same, it now sounded personal, exciting and interesting.
-A listener could hear the drive in the voices of the speakers and they could see the hunger in their determination to grow and expand the business.
-By abandoning the traditional roadshow presentation, they enhanced rather than distracted from the story.
+• By the end of Friday they were transformed.
+While the underlying story was the same, now a listener could hear the enthusiasm in the voices of the speakers.

-A few weeks later the bank announced that the MoneySupermarket IPO was the biggest IPO since Google.
+• A few weeks later the bank announced that the MoneySupermarket IPO was a success and the biggest IPO since Google.

 These three traps: Visual Aids as Handouts; The wrong story and the wrong perspective are three common problems that plague roadshow presentations.